april-knights/Squire/README.md

 3. Enter the `Squire` directory and run `composer install --optimize-autoloader --no-dev`.
 4. Install the required Javascript dependencies using `npm install`.
 5. Run `npm run prod` to generate the minified static files.
+6. Copy `.env.prod` to `.env` and set up the DB connection and Reddit API.
+7. Run `php artisan key:generate` to generate an app key for secure session storage.
+8. Run `php artisan config:cache` to combine all config files into a single one.
+Rerun this whenever you make changes to `.env`!
-6. Point your webserver to `squire/public`.
+9. Point your webserver to `squire/public`.